pixelstorm/git-flow/readme.md

 ## Repos have two main branches:
-  - master(deployed to production) and
+  - Master(deployed to production) and
-  - staging (deployed to staging).
+  - Staging (deployed to staging).

 ## Deploying features and bugfixes to remote staging repo / site:
  1. Pull from remote staging repo